zacharyvoase/dagny/README.md

 An action actually comes in two parts: one part does the processing, the other returns a response to the client.
-This allows for transparent content negotiation, and means you never have to write a separate ‘API’ for your site.
+This allows for transparent content negotiation, and means you never have to write a separate ‘API’ for your site, or call `render_to_response()` at the bottom of every view function.

 Usage is as follows:

     class User(Resource):

-        # ... snip! ...

         @action
         def show(self, username):